mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 CCHARACTERHARACTER C CREATIONREATION CHARACTER CREATION

 Ship Shares
-Ship shares represent contacts, credit rating, savings and favours owed that a character can put towards ownership of a space vessel.
+Ship shares represent contacts, credit rating, savings and favors owed that a character can put towards ownership of a space vessel.
 Characters can pool their ship shares towards the use of a vessel, but cannot trade ship shares for cash.
 It’s very unlikely that the